Centre for International Business Strategy and Decisions

 The Centre for IBSD was established in January 2021 after running for two years as IBSD Research Group with publications, research seminars and projects connected to it.
 The members of the CIBSD investigate research phenomena of international importance for individuals, groups, organisations, cultures, and nations.
 Global challenges and opportunities ask for interdisciplinary international collaborations to find solutions regarding global sustainability (from nutrition to microfinance), sustainable cultures (migration, cultural adaptation, decision-making), multinational corporate strategies and transnational entrepreneurship decisions.
 Our Centre explores new avenues with a diverse set of theories and methods (qualitative, quantitative, and mixed) to identify configurations and reconfigurations in international business settings.

-The Centre focusses on the following research themes with theoretical and empirical investigations.
+The Centre focuses on the following research themes with theoretical and empirical investigations.

 - International Business Strategies and Decisions (Prof. Ursula F. Ott)